METRO Physical & Aquatic Therapy

 Before age 55, OA occurs equally in men and women.
 After age 55, it is more common in women.

-Other factors can also lead to OA.
+Other factors can also lead to osteoarthritis, and physical therapy can help alleviate the pain.

 • OA tends to run in families.